mendix/docs/content/howto/extensibility/create-native-javascript-action.md

 The dependency is split into two parts: the native device part, and the client JavaScript part.
 In this section we will add the dependency JavaScript for the client bundle.
 For the bundling we need add the dependency builder can add the `react-native-nfc-manager` JavaScript code.

-1. Open in the command line the folder of the module containing your javascript action. `$ cd C:\MendixProjects\NativeNFC\javascriptsource\nativenfc\actions`.
+1. Open in the command line tool the folder of the module containing your javascript action. `$ cd C:\MendixProjects\NativeNFC\javascriptsource`
+2. For create the folder `nativenfc`, the name of the module, where you JavaScript actions will be created `$ mkdir nativenfc`
+3. Create a folder `actions`, where your actions will be added alter.
+Use the commands: `$ cd nativenfc`, `$ mkdir actions`.
-2. Install the dependency with the command`$ npm install react-native-nfc-manager@1.2.2`.
+4. Change directory to actions with `$ cd actions` and Install the dependency with the command`$ npm install react-native-nfc-manager@1.2.2`.
 {{% alert type="warn" %}}

 This will create a **node_module** folder inside your **actions** folder.
-It is a know issue, when you try to commit the node_modules folder via SVN could give some trouble when it contains an excessive amount of files.
-If necessary you could remove superfluous files.
+It is a known issue, when you try to commit the node_modules folder via SVN could give some trouble when it contains an excessive number of files.
+If necessary, you could remove superfluous files.

 {{% /alert %}}
+[TODO discuss the order, if install dep is done after 3.5 it is not needed to create dir.... or to split the create of the actions with]

 ### 3.5 Create NFC JavaScript actions